alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 ### Day 30 - EXAM

-A few advices that you already know... so, reminders!
+A few pieces of advice that you already know... so, reminders!

 `BEFORE the exam`:

--  Sleep well the previous night to be rest in the exam.
+-  Sleep well the previous night to rest for the exam.
 It will be a long exam with long questions...

 `DURING the exam`:

 1. Identify keywords in the questions
 1. Eliminate wrong answers
 1. If you have doubts, answer the question, write in the comments your possible answers and everything that will help you in your next revision (example: A or B doubt in xxxxx), flag it, and go to the next one
 1. Don't spend to much time on each question.
-3 minutes if you have requested the additional 30 minutes for non-native english speakers
+3 minutes if you have requested the additional 30 minutes for non-native English speakers
 1. Review all the flagged questions and un-flag the ones that you are more confident now
 1. Review again